 - ensure all pupils become enquiry based learners – develop enthusiasm and enjoyment of scientific learning and discovery.

 Scientific knowledge and conceptual understanding

 - Children will learn how to work scientifically and develop an understanding of the nature, processes and methods of science for each year group.
-Our teaching will focus on the key features of scientific enquiry, so that pupils learn to use a variety of approaches to answer relevant scientific questions.
-These types of scientific enquiry will include: observing over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing (controlled investigations); and researching using secondary sources.
+Our teaching will focus on the key features of scientific enquiry so that pupils learn to use various approaches to answer relevant scientific questions.
+These types of scientific enquiry will include: observing over time; pattern seeking, identifying, classifying and grouping; comparative and fair testing (controlled investigations); and researching using secondary sources.
 Pupils will seek answers to questions through collecting, analysing and presenting data.

 The nature, processes and methods of science